chainguard-dev/yacls/README.md

 ### Why not use the APIs provided by each vendor?

-We'd like to add more direct API support (HELP WANRTED)!

 The current structure was put in place because of a separation of duties, where the person running this tool was not the one who had admin access to each SaaS platform.

+At the moment, the only fully automated audit is GCP, though we would like to add more direct API support.
+HELP WANTED!